geratarra/socialape/socialape-functions/README.md

   </a>
 </p>

-> Simple social network (somthing like Twitter) I created for practicing my skills with ReactJS.
+> Simple social network (somthing like Twitter) I created for practicing my skills with ReactJS (and a little bit of Firebase too).
 >
 > So, I'm still trying to improve my skills with ReactJS and now I decided to follow this https://www.youtube.com/watch?v=m_u6P5k0vP0 greate tutorial I found on `freecodecamp`.
 >